jameso12/psqlFlaskSnips/README.md

 - add a row to that table
 - modify that row
 - delete that row
+## Remember
+You must use your **OWN** database URI for this to work.
+I placed a variable which shows you how your URI could look like.
+If you do not know how to make your URI, look at the [SQLALCHEMY docs](https://flask-sqlalchemy.palletsprojects.com/en/2.x/config/) for more help.
 ## How I did it
 I followed along a [tutorial](https://www.compose.com/articles/using-postgresql-through-sqlalchemy/) that explained how to use sqlalchemy with postgresql.
 In this snip I choose to go with the raw commands (I think that what the approach was called) and I had succes at making